Chris Castle: As a recording artist

-Castle's 2007 release, Hollow Bones in Monotone, established Castle as an accepted player in the modern folk scene.
+Castle's 2007 release, Hollow Bones in Monotone, established him at Americana/Folk radio and allowed him to tour more extensively throughout the US.
 That same year, Castle was named featured artist at Folk Alley, in addition to being a finalist in the Granite State Songwriting Contest, in Newmarket, New Hampshire.

 In January 2012, Castle released Last Bird Home through his own record label, Dirtsandwich Music Company.
 Dirtsandwich also served as Castle's publishing arm, and was a BMI-affiliated limited-liability corporation.
 The album was recorded and in 2011 at Levon Helm Studios in Woodstock, New York.
 Contributing to the performances were The Band's Garth Hudson, Maud Hudson, Tommy Ramone of the Ramones, Gabriel Butterfield (son of Blues musician Paul Butterfield) and The Womack Family Band, among others.
 Last Bird Home marked the first chart success of Chris Castle's long career.

 Castle returned to performing in October 2019, releasing his first collection of new songs in nearly a decade.
 "Still Portrait Of A Spinning Wheel" was released on October 4 at Cleveland's Beachland Ballroom and Tavern.
+In June of 2023, he returned to Woodstock to join producer Larry Campbell, engineer Justin Guip, and bassist Brandon Morrison at Milan Hill Studios to record Long Way to the Bottom, his first full-length album in more than ten years.
+The ten song LP includes material written between 2006 and 2023, and prominently features Campbell's string work on guitars, mandolin, fiddle, and pedal steel.

 The New London Day's Rick Koster calls Castle "a tunesmith of almost scary vision, narrative acumen and hooky instinct".